chetnashah/webconcepts/AngularJS.md

 `$scope.$apply` starts running digests from the root scope. where as `$scope.$digest` runs digest cycle on the scope it is called on, and its descendants.

+`$scope.$apply` is used to integrate external code with digest cycle.

 ### custom directives